 Ornamental trees are on the tips of every gardener’s tongue.
 These trees are known for their delicate and beautiful flowers.
 They are also known for being easy to grow and maintain.
 Ornamental trees tend to be small to medium tree varieties.
-Rarely you may stumble across a large ornamental tree variety like the pear tree.
-Often utilised in Japanese and meditation gardens, ornamental trees have a calming and tranquil effect.
+Rarely you may stumble across a large ornamental tree variety, like the pear tree.
+Often utilised in Japanese and meditation gardens, ornamental varieties have a calming and tranquil effect.

-Ornamental trees are flowering trees that are grown for their beautiful appearance.
+Ornamental trees are flowering varieties that are grown for their beautiful appearance.
 They are perfect for small gardens and large settings, as mentioned.
 Every garden would benefit from planting a beautiful flowering ornamental cherry tree in Spring.
 Adding one or a few ornamental trees can add a structure to a garden.
-While providing shade for plants and wildlife where needed.
-Planting ornamental trees can blend well with other plants and trees year-round.
-They are fantastic as backgrounds for shrubs and flower borders too.
+Check out our copper beech trees while you're here.

-Ornamental trees are eye-catching trees that blossom in different colours in Spring, Autumn and even Winter.
+Ornamental trees are eye-catching and blossom in different colours in Spring, Autumn and even Winter.
 How are you going to use your plant?
 Is it better as a stand-alone tree?
 Or as part of something bigger?
 They are versatile plants.
 If there isn't much else of note in the garden, choose an ornamental tree that stands out.
 Or one that has something unique about it.

 While a specimen tree is great, it's good to plant them in small clumps together.
 This can build a new mini garden all on its own.
-Loose canopied trees that allow sunshine throughout the day enable you to create a haven for plants below them.
+Loose canopied varieties that allow sunshine throughout the day enable you to create a haven for plants below them.
 Shrubs and other garden perennials will be able to enjoy the light and shade through the canopy as the sun moves throughout the day.

-Other things to consider when adding an ornamental tree to a garden: The size - does your garden have room to accommodate a tree?
+Other things to consider when adding an ornamental tree to a garden include the size - does your garden have room to accommodate a tree?
 Will the tree fit in with the garden landscape?
 Picking the right location - making sure the soil is matched right with the tree.
 Is there enough sun or shade for it to live and grow?

 Do you want a tree for Spring, Summer.
-Autumn or Winter
+Autumn, or Winter?

 Check neighbouring gardens for inspiration